-View Official Policy: Probationary Period Policy
+View policy pdf: Probationary Period Policy

 All newly-hired staff employees in regular positions are required to serve the first 180-day provisional work period, an employee may be terminated at any time without the right of appeal or access to any of the procedural steps provided for in the Grievance and Disciplinary Review Policy.
 The Grievance and Disciplinary Review Policy can be found on the Office of Legal Affairs website.